gradle/gradle/design-docs/component-metadata.md

 ### Open issues

-- `ComponentSelectionRulesProcessor` generates a lot of garbage for each application.
-Should reuse the lists of rules and the list of inputs.
 - `ComponentMetadataDetails` extends `ComponentMetadata`, which means that `ComponentMetadata` is not immutable.
 Might not be a problem.

 ## Story: Build script targets component selection rule to particular module